AymenBHA/ci_cd_pipeline_17/README.md

 Enter an email (can be fake: user@example.com)
 Set a password
 Click Install Forgejo

-Important: The first user automatically becomes the administrator Create a Repository:
+Create a Repository:

 Click the + icon (top right)